MichaelDBA/pg_vacuum/readme.md

 <br/>
 `-r --dryrun`       do a dry run for analysis before actually running it.
 <br/>
 `-q --inquiry`      show stats to validate run.
 Best used with dryrun.
+Values: "all" | "found" | not specified
 <br/>
 `-a --ignoreparts`  ignore partitioned tables
 <br/>